 The procedure is intended to be straightforward and is fully described in section 5 of the code.
 The following is a brief summary.

-Complaints against SDMA members may be made by healthcare professionals, member companies or private individuals, when they consider a breach of the Code of Practice has occurred.
+Complaints against SDMA members may be made by healthcare professionals, healthcare trusts and boards, member companies or private individuals, when they consider a breach of the Code of Practice has occurred.